-Frank is the CEO of Professional Divers Group which operates 3 shops and a commercial diving school that is growing and profitable.
+Frank is the CEO of Professional Divers Group which operates 3 shops and a commercial diving school that is growing and profitable, now expanding in Vanuatu.

 He holds a range of tertiary qualifications including two Masters Degrees including a number of teaching qualifications.
 Frank comes from a law enforcement and diving background.